 – Introduction to 2D and 3D camera techniques

 – Introduction to our 2D camera-trap.
-Each student during the course of the month will have an opportunity to set up our camera trap for a few days wherever he/she wants in our 16 hectares forest.
+Each student, during the course of the month, will have an opportunity to set up the camera trap for a few days wherever he/she wants in our 16 hectares forest.
 You may be lucky and get some great footage and photographs of our local wildlife: bush pigs, duikers, bushbucks, vervet monkeys, baboons, reptiles….and who knows?

 – Introduction to sound and voice-over recordings

-– Finalizing your script and getting your shot list ready
+– Finalising your script and getting your shot list ready

 Lectures take place either inside a classroom or outside in our beautiful “boma” depending on the weather.
-Lectures are from 09:00 AM to 05:00 PM with a one-hour lunch break but this is flexible depending on the number of students and the topics they chose for their documentary.
+Lectures are from 09:00 AM to 05:00 PM with a one-hour lunch break, this is flexible depending on the number of students and the topics they chose for their documentary.